Last updated on July 30, 2026

 Teferi's Protection at home?

-The trouble with Flare of Fortitude is that your permanents don’t phase out, so they can still be exiled with a Farewell.
+The trouble with Flare of Fortitude is that your permanents don’t phase out, so they can still be exiled with a Farewell or similar sweeper.
 But this white instant can keep your go-wide team alive in the teeth of cheaper board wipes or spot removal.

-You’re already packing worse versions of this in your EDH go-wide white decks, cards like Your Temple Is Under Attack, so by all means use Flare of Fortitude!
+You’re already packing worse versions of this in your EDH go-wide white decks like Your Temple Is Under Attack, so by all means use Flare of Fortitude!

-The top two cards depend on the meta.
-Flare of Malice is great because black decks tend to have cheap creatures to sacrifice and often get a benefit from that, as in Rakdos Sacrifice.
-Soul Shatter is a cool effect that’s too expensive for Modern, but I’ve seen people sacrifice creatures to get the revolt trigger on a Fatal Push, and isn’t this just more efficient in those kinds of structures?
+Flare of Malice shines because black decks tend to have cheap creatures to sacrifice and often benefit from that sacrifice.
+Soul Shatter is a cool effect that’s too expensive for Modern, but I’ve seen people sacrifice creatures to enable revolt on a Fatal Push, and isn’t this just more efficient?

 Seems like one or two copies of this black instant will show up in decks, maybe sideboards, and of course this is great in EDH.